Android platform glossary

 Sometimes referred to as a project, this is a portion of the codebase representing a particular component or type of device, such as frameworks/base or platform/packages/apps/Car/Media.

-Android devices in the field can receive and install over-the-air (OTA) updates to the system, application software, and time zone rules.
-See OTA Updates for more information.
+Android devices in the field can receive and install over-the-air (OTA) updates to the system, app software, and time zone rules.
+See OTA updates for more information.

 Repo branch